cynthiaobia/portfolio/README.md

 ## How to Use

-To explore the portfolio, you can visit the [deployed website link](#) (insert actual link here).
+To explore the portfolio, you can visit the [deployed website](https://sparkling-otter-654705.netlify.app/).
 The portfolio provides a comprehensive overview of my work, skills, and projects.
 Each section or page will guide you through different aspects of my journey and accomplishments.

 ## Technology Used